OguzPastirmaci/misc/oke-gb200/README.md

 - Once it's enabled, you will need to start kubelet with `--feature-gates=DynamicResourceAllocation=true`.
 You can find an example [here](./cloud-init.yaml#L16).

 #### Create a Compute Cluster
-Can be done from the console or in python:
+Can be done from the console or in Python.

 ```python
 import oci